AniGP/Google-IT-Support/README.md

-# Google_IT_Support Specialisation
+# Google_IT_Support Specialization

 ## The Bits and Bytes of Computer Networking

-Here are notes for the 2nd Course in the Specialisation.
+Here are notes for the 2nd Course in the Specialization.
 It will be helpful during Quizzes, Assignments etc.